italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 ### 2012

-- I obtained a Bachelor's degree in Law at the Federal University of Pernambuco, Brazil🇧🇷.
+- I obtained a Bachelor's degree in Law from the Federal University of Pernambuco, Brazil🇧🇷.

 ### 2011